Polynomial system solving, sparse/toric elimination theory, structured matrices. Resultants reduce system solving to linear algebra.

 Real solving, Real algebraic numbers.

-Fast solvers based on Continued Fractions and Sturm sequences,
+Solvers based on Continued Fractions and Sturm sequences.

 Voronoi diagrams of circles and ellipses

 alpha-shapes for robust modeling of 3D objects,

 Python projects and CGAL-Python bindings, including visibility tools:

 Random walks for approximating polytope volume (software).

 Convex hull and symbolic perturbation, mixed volume

 Regular fine mixed subdivisions of Minkowski sums,